-First, we applaud the staff at OAQPS for requesting comments on all aspects of the proposal, including the legality of risk-based exemptions in the MACT program.
+First, we again applaud the staff at OAQPS for requesting comments on all aspects of the proposal, including the legality of risk-based exemptions in the MACT program.
 We recognize that the notion of risk-based exemptions is embedded in the ongoing debate as to whether public health benefits of reduced human exposures to air toxics have been significant enough to justify the significant expenditure of agency and industrial resources that has taken place.
-However, we believe that allowing risk-based exemptions requires changes to existing law and that such a debate should take place within our democratic legislative process and not in the MACT standard process.
+However, we believe that allowing risk-based exemptions requires changes to existing law.
+Debate regarding changes to the Clean Air Act should take place within our democratic legislative process and not in the MACT standard process.4

-Second, we reiterate our strong belief that the inclusion of case-by-case risk-based exemptions in the MACT standard process will negate the legislative mandate of the federal MACT program in establishing a level-playing field of air pollution control across the U.S. We believe that EPA's historical interpretation of Section 112(d)(4) has been correctly applied in that only categories of sources, not individual facilities, that emit only threshold pollutants would avoid further regulation if those emissions result in ambient levels that do not exceed the threshold, with an ample margin of safety.
-After careful examination of over a decade of documents, testimony, and comments on EPA's MACT program, we simply have been unable to substantiate the basis for EPA's support for the regulatory relief sought by AF&PA through risk-based exemptions.
+Second, we reiterate our strong belief that the inclusion of case-by-case riskbased exemptions in the MACT standard process will negate the legislative mandate of the federal MACT program in establishing a level-playing field of air pollution control across the U.S. We believe that EPA's historical interpretation of Section 112(d)(4) has been correctly applied up to now in that only categories of sources, not individual facilities, that emit only threshold pollutants would avoid further regulation if those emissions result in ambient levels that do not exceed the threshold, with an ample margin of safety.5 After careful examination of over a decade of documents, testimony, and comments on EPA's MACT program, we simply have been unable to substantiate the basis for EPA's support for the regulatory relief sought by AF&PA through risk-based exemptions.
 In fact, the use of risk assessment at this stage of the MACT program is antithetical to any reading of Title III of the CAA by state and federal agencies or affected industries as far back as 1990.
-(To illustrate this point, we have attached an EPA fact sheet, testimony by John D. Graham of Harvard Center for Risk Analysis (currently at OMB), and testimony by Lee P. Hughes on behalf of the American Chemistry Council.
+(To illustrate this point, we have attached an EPA fact sheet, testimony by John D. Graham of Harvard Center for Risk Analysis (currently at OMB), and testimony by Lee P. Hughes on behalf of the American Chemistry Council.6)

-&lt;sup>3 For example, since 1997 certain members of Congress have attempted without success to pass the Regulatory Improvement Act, which would have required agencies to issue regulatory analyses for major rules which include: (1) cost-benefit analyses, including for regulatory alternatives; (2) risk assessments; (3) scientific or economic information relied upon in cost-benefit analyses and risk assessments; and (4) any scientific information on substantive risks to health, safety, or the environment.
+Third, we have identified critical flaws in the methods proposed by EPA for issuing risk-based exemptions in the PCWP proposal and the AF&PA "white papers."
+The most obvious is that the risk-based exemption scheme does not comport with EPA's rules including: (1) cost-benefit analyses, including for regulatory alternatives; (2) risk assessments; (3) scientific or economic information relied upon in cost-benefit analyses and risk assessments; and (4) any scientific information on substantive risks to health, safety, or the environment.